Nancy Ward: Later life

 In 1808 and again in 1817, the Women's Council reportedly spoke out against the cession or sale to the United States of any more lands.
 In 1817 Nanyehi was too sick to attend the Cherokee council at which leaders discussed whether or not to move west of the Mississippi River to Indian Territory, as was proposed by Georgia and the US federal government.
 She sent a letter to the council, writing:

 "…don't part with any more of our lands but continue on it and enlarge your farms and cultivate and raise corn and cotton and we, your mothers and sisters, will make clothing for you… It was our desire to forewarn you all not to part with our lands."

 Despite her efforts, in 1819 the Cherokee ceded their lands north of the Hiwassee River and she was forced to join other Cherokee in moving south.

 Nancy Ward opened an inn in southeastern Tennessee at Womankiller Ford, on the Ocowee River (present-day Ocoee River).
 Her son cared for her during her last years.

 Death

 Ward died 1822 – 1824, before the Cherokee were removed from their remaining lands.
-She and her son, Fivekiller, are buried at the top of a hill not far from the site of the inn, south of present-day Benton, Tennessee.
+She and her son, Fivekiller, are buried at the Nancy Ward Tomb, on top of a hill not far from the site of the inn, south of present-day Benton, Tennessee.